Australia shares set to extend losses into second session

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SYDNEY, March 23 Australian shares are set to open marginally lower on Wednesday as market sentiment turned negative after deadly bomb attacks hit Brussels airport and a rush-hour Metro train in the Belgian capital.
-The local share price index futures fell 0.1 percent, a 10.6-point discount to the underlying S&P/ASX 200 index close.
-The benchmark fell 0.3 percent on Tuesday.
-New Zealand's benchmark S&P/NZX 50 index was near unchanged in early trade.
-(Reporting by Colin Packham)
+SYDNEY, March 9 Australian stocks are set to open lower on Wednesday, under continued pressure from weak Chinese trade data.
+The local share price index futures fell 0.4 percent to 5,089.0, to a 18.9-point discount to the underlying S&P/ASX 200 index.
+The benchmark closed down 0.68 percent on Tuesday.
+New Zealand's benchmark S&P/NZX 50 index fell 0.1 percent in early trade.
+For a summary of overnight action across global markets, double click on For a digest of the day's business stories in Australian newspapers, double click on (Reporting by Colin Packham, editing by Larry King)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan